Hunv/can2mqtt/README.md

 - You are running Rasbian on a Raspberry Pi
 - You are using the user "Pi"
 - You are using a fresh installation of the OS
+- You are using a USBtin device to connect to the CAN Bus (others might work but are not tested by me)

 ## Install can-utils
 ```